-Like any garment, corset also changed greatly through the years.
-In England, the ladies of Victorian period wore differently shaped corsets than the ones in the Tudor and Elizabethan period.
+Like any garment, corset also changed greatly over the years.
+In England, the ladies of the Victorian period wore differently shaped corsets than the ones in the Tudor and Elizabethan period.
 Today’s corset is more easy to fit and easy to care, just like our modern clothing.

 If you are getting a corset, it will be in a size several inches ( usually 4 inches or so) lower than your body girth.
 You are then tightly laced inside it.
 It took hours for a lady and her maids to finish dressing.

-The modern day bra is a derived form of corset; it supports the bust but do not confine the waist.
+The modern-day bra is a derived form of the corset; it supports the bust but does not confine the waist.

 Modern day corsets